Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

-For later purposes, we point out that hierarchically hyperbolic groups are examples of \emph{asymphoric} HHS, in the sense of \cite[Definition 1.14]{quasiflat}, though we will not need the actual definition of this property.
+\begin{rem} Hierarchically hyperbolic groups are examples of \emph{asymphoric} HHS, in the sense of \cite[Definition 1.14]{quasiflat}.
+This property is a requirement of many lemmas from \cite{quasiflat}, but we omit its definition as we shall never explicitly use it. \end{rem}